thoughtcroft/thoughtcroft.github.io/_posts/2008-06-24-password-generator.md

 ---
 layout:   post
 title:    "Simple password generator"
 date:     2008-06-24
+category: vba
-tags:   [password, vba]
+tags:
+  - password
+  - vba
 ---

 This is a simple digit only password generator that I use for a number